wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both H1 titles should be bold.

 ## 5. Create a reuseable Primary Header Image for the site
 The header image is also a case where we could create a more flexible linkable image header.
-Let's go ahead and create a component that we can reuse and apply the design api to make some variations.
+Let's go ahead and create a component that we can reuse and apply the [design api](https://johnsonandjohnson.github.io/Bodiless-JS/#/Design/DesignSystem) to make some variations.

 * The header on the homepage is a simple full width image.
 * The header on the gallery page is linkable image.

-Lets create a HeaderImage that is fill width linkable image with a stylized token that gives option to remove the link.
+Lets create a `HeaderImage` that is full-width, linkable image with a token that gives the option to remove the link.

 1. Create HeaderImage folder
 Let's create a HeaderImage folder in `/src/components` and create two files within this folder `index.tsx` & `token.tsx`.
 This is a best practice to start creating components in this manner.
 The index.tsx contains your definition of what your component does and token.tsx contains definitions of how your component looks.